The Carol Burnett Show: Guests

 Jim Nabors was the guest star on every season premiere of the show.
 Burnett considered Nabors to be her annual good luck charm.

 Celebrity guests who appeared on a semi-regular basis included Steve Lawrence (29 appearances), Ken Berry (20 appearances), Eydie Gorme, Nanette Fabray (13 appearances), Bernadette Peters and Mel Torme (10 appearances).

-Other notable guests include Lucille Ball, Steve Martin, Rita Hayworth, Rock Hudson, Cher, Maggie Smith, Don Rickles, George Carlin, Gloria Swanson, Ella Fitzgerald, Joan Rivers, Rita Moreno, Tony Randall, Betty White, Phyllis Diller, Eddie Albert, Carol Channing, Betty Grable, Sid Caesar, Jonathan Winters, and Liza Minnelli.
+Other notable guests include Olivia De Havilland, Lucille Ball, Joanne Woodward, Rita Hayworth, Dinah Shore, Rock Hudson, Cher, Martha Raye, Maggie Smith, Don Rickles, George Carlin, Gloria Swanson, Ella Fitzgerald, Joan Rivers, Rita Moreno, Tony Randall, Betty White, Phyllis Diller, Eddie Albert, Carol Channing, Betty Grable, Sid Caesar, Jonathan Winters, Jean Stapleton, Robert Goulet, William Conrad and Liza Minnelli.

-In addition, several notable character actors were used in the comedy sketches in featured roles, especially in the earlier seasons.
-Such actors include William Schallert, Isabel Sanford, Vivian Bonnell, Brad Trumbull, Bob Duggan, Dick Patterson, Inga Neilsen, and Reta Shaw.
+Also, several notable character actors were used in the comedy sketches in featured roles, especially in the earlier seasons.
+Such actors include William Schallert, Isabel Sanford, Vivian Bonnell, and Reta Shaw.
+Lesser-known actors who appeared include Brad Trumbull, Bob Duggan, Dick Patterson, and Inga Neilsen.

 Opening

 A favorite feature consisted of an unrehearsed question-and-answer segment with the audience in CBS Studio 33 lasting about three to four minutes at the start of most shows.
 Burnett stated that she borrowed the concept from Garry Moore, who did the same on his variety show, but never taped it.
-Burnett asked for the lights to be turned up ("let's bump up the lights") and then randomly picked audience members who raised their hands.
-Burnett often ad-libbed funny answers, but occasionally ended up as the straight (wo)man.
+Burnett asked for the lights to be turned up ("Let's bump up the lights") and then randomly picked audience members who raised their hands.
+Burnett often ad-libbed funny answers, but occasionally ended up as the straight woman.
 For example: